naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 Adding New Microcontroller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Details can be found in :doc:`Adding New microcontroller <AddingNewMicrocontroller>`.
+Details can be found in :doc:`Adding New Microcontroller <AddingNewMicrocontroller>`.

 This would be done if you are changing the type of microcontroller is being used.

 Adding New Item To Config
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Details can be found in :doc:`Adding New Controller <AddingNewItemToConfig>`.
+Details can be found in :doc:`Adding New Item to Config <AddingNewItemToConfig>`.

 This would be done if new features need to be configured.